 No event in modern history has had a greater impact on pop-culture than the September 11 attacks.
 It was a tragedy that fundamentally changed us as a country and as a society.
 The day the modern world changed forever.
-But the difference between the September 11 attacks and, for example, World War II was the Nazis were clearly and unquestionably the enemy.
+But the difference between the September 11 attacks and, for example, World War II was that the Nazis were clearly and unquestionably the enemy.
 It was armies facing armies, you knew who the bad guys were.
-Nazis are pretty much the ultimate bad guys.
+Nazis are pretty much the ultimate bad guys after all.
 As we all quickly learned after the attacks, fighting a terrorist cell is much different than confronting a hostile foreign country.
 After 9/11 people wanted justice and who could blame him?
 I think this is an important distinction to make because our cultural mindset after the attacks is key to the point I’m trying to make.

 This attack haunts us to this very day and it will for decades and maybe even centuries to come.
 Now before I get into my main topic I want to make it very clear I am in no way disrespecting the gravity and seriousness of the September 11 attacks.
 The last thing I would ever want to do is disrespect the families of those who died in the attacks, the rescue workers who saved countless lives, and of course the many victims who lost their lives that day.

 I have a few rules I live by in my life, philosophies if you will.
 I wouldn’t pretend to have a whole hell of a lot of my life figured out, so there’s only a few profound, fundamental life lessons that I’ve learned.
 One of my most important beliefs is in the power of storytelling.
 And how it shaped us as a species and a society.
 We use stories to make sense of things we don’t understand.
 Stories tell us about our past and our heritage and make sense of our present.
 So sometimes when we watch the news or look out our window and see things that scare us, that we don’t understand, we turn to our stories.